olovm/cora-eclipse/readme.md

-1. You need to use the advanced mode and browse for setup files for eclipse and cora, they are called EclipseForCora.setup and CoraProjects.setup, and can be found in /home/yourUserName/workspace/cora-eclipse/eclipse.
+1. You need to use the advanced mode and browse for setup files for eclipse and cora, they are called EclipseForCora.setup and CoraProjects.setup, and can be found in /home/yourUserName/workspace/cora-eclipse/oomph.
 2. Use absolute path for your eclipse installation, set it to /home/yourUserName/eclipse
 3. Use absolute path for your workspace, set it to /home/yourUserName/workspace This should get you through the installer and will eventually start eclipse and do a first run to setup eclipse.

+## Starting server
+Before starting the server go into the launch configuration / classpath and under User Entries add<br>
+cora-basicstorage/target/cora-basicstorage-0.5-SNAPSHOT.jar<br>
+cora-systemone/target/cora-systemone-0.13-SNAPSHOT.jar<br>